vedangj044/blog.drogue.io/content/2020-08-11-rust-embedded-layer-cake.md

 # Peripheral Access Crates (PAC)

-Thankfully, each producer of ARM Cortex-M chips also ship a related XML files called an SVD (System View Descriptor).
+Thankfully, some producers of ARM Cortex-M chips also ship a related XML file called an SVD (System View Descriptor).
 These files take the prose information from the reference manuals and makes it machine-readable.
 Tooling in the Rust community, called [svd2rust](https://crates.io/crates/svd2rust) can consume